OUR PEOPLE

 Executive Director

 Ninette Gyorody has been OMAH’s Executive Director since 2013.
-Ninette has a BFA and a MA from York University and has been a curator, educator and administrator in museums and galleries since 2002.
-She is a professor at Fanshawe College in the Faculty of Creative Industries teaching art history online.
+Ninette has a BFA and a MA from York University and has worked as a curator, educator and administrator in museums and galleries since 2002.
+She has also been an instructor at Lakehead University, Fanshawe College, University of Guelph, and Georgian College.
+She is a member of the board of directors for Orillia and Lake Country Tourism and Ramara Public Library.
+She is also a member of the advisory committee for Georgian College’s Museum and Gallery Studies program.

 executivedirector@orilliamuseum.org